Game3On/stackup/apps/docs/docs/packages/bundler/go-integration.md

 Using the bundler in external Golang applications.

-Besides running as a standalone service, the Bundler is built with packages that can be ported into other Golang based applications.
+Besides running as a standalone service, the bundler is built with packages that can be ported into other Golang based applications.
 This is useful for Golang based block builders who want to support EIP-4337.

 ## Adding the dependency